Sybase to PostgreSQL Replication

 }

-On the "Mapping" tab, choose different operations based on the selected replication type, and click Save and Pre-Check.
-If the source and target data sources are updated during mapping configuration, click Refresh Metadata in the upper-right corner of the page to refresh the source and target data source information.
+On the "Mapping" tab, configure the mapping that matches the selected replication type, then click Save and Pre-Check.
+If source or target metadata changes while you configure mappings, click Refresh Metadata to refresh the metadata.

 Includes Schema: Configure the table name after synchronization to the target data source.

 Does not include Schema: The system selects the database with the same name in the target data source by default.
-If no such database exists, you need to manually select the target database.
+If no such database exists, select the target database manually.
 The table names and column names in the target database must match the synchronization objects.
-If they do not match, you can manually map the table names and column names.
+If they do not match, map the table names and column names manually.

-- Click Mapping & Filtering on the right side of the page to customize the column names after synchronization to the target data source.
+- Click Mapping & Filtering to customize the column names after synchronization to the target data source.

-- On the Mapping & Filtering page, enter a comparison expression in the text box below Data Filter as the filtering condition.
-Only data that meets the filtering condition is synchronized to the target data source.
+- On the Mapping & Filtering page, click Data Filter to configure filtering conditions by using comparison expressions.
+Only data that meets the filtering conditions is synchronized to the target data source.
 For example, if the filtering condition is set to

 emp_no>=10005, data whose emp_no column value is less than 10005 is not synchronized to the target data source. - Click the